ikui753/cs701-recop/README.md

-# CS701 Reactive CoProcessor RECOP
+# CS701 Reactive CoProcessor Re-COP
 # How to start
 Instructions are to be entered in the .asm file found in recop/assembler.
 Run assembler.py to generate .mif file.